aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/pdfsaveoptions/openhyperlinksinnewwindow/_index.md

 linktitle: OpenHyperlinksInNewWindow
 articleTitle: OpenHyperlinksInNewWindow
 second_title: Aspose.Words for .NET
-description: PdfSaveOptions OpenHyperlinksInNewWindow property.
-Gets or sets a value determining whether hyperlinks in the output Pdf document are forced to be opened in a new window or tab of a browser in C#.
+description: Control hyperlink behavior in your PDF with PdfSaveOptions.
+Easily set links to open in a new window or tab for enhanced user experience.
 type: docs
 weight: 230
 url: /net/aspose.words.saving/pdfsaveoptions/openhyperlinksinnewwindow/